goldprice.dev vs Polygon.io / Massive.com

 You're building a commodity-specialist product.

-You need prediction-market-derived analytics (p25/p50/p75 distribution, cross-source divergence, cross-platform arbitrage) that Massive does not expose.
+You need a forward view (CME futures curve + analyst consensus) and cross-source divergence that Massive does not expose.
 You care about per-source licensing transparency in every response, and you want MCP support for agent workflows.
 Entry at $10/month versus $49.

 Still deciding?